 Around the world, companies have begun to reimagine the office for tomorrow.
 The office that emerges post-pandemic will combine agile strategies, activity-based design, and hybrid work modalities that will dramatically re-shape real estate and facilities management.

 Business leaders are paying particular attention to employee experience and how it will impact employee engagement now and tomorrow.
-Employee engagement should be one of the central drivers of your workplace strategy.
+Employee engagement in the workplace should be one of the central drivers of your strategy.
 Creating high levels of engagement will be key to long-term success.

 Recently, FM:Systems hosted a panel discussion with JLL Technologies and Verdantix.
 The topic was employee engagement and how trends such as hybrid work and space reprioritization are accelerating office transformation.
 FM:Systems’ own Michael Gresty was joined by Joy Trinquet, an industry analyst at Verdantix, and Akshay Thakur, Head of Technology Consulting at JLL Technologies.